-- (i) "A" represents the amount to be exempted for a year of assessment in terms of this paragraph; - (ii) "B" represents- - (aa) where the person is a natural person, deceased estate, insolvent estate or trust, the ratio of the number 26 to the number 41; - (bb) where the person is- - (A) a person other than a natural person, deceased estate, insolvent estate or trust; or - (B) an insurer in respect of its company policyholder fund, corporate fund and risk policy fund, the ratio of the number 13 to the number 28; or
+- (i) "A" represents the amount to be exempted for a year of assessment in terms of this paragraph; - (ii) "B" represents- - (aa) where the person is a natural person, deceased estate, insolvent estate or trust, the ratio of the number 25 to the number 45; - (bb) where the person is- - (A) a person other than a natural person, deceased estate, insolvent estate or trust; or - (B) an insurer in respect of its company policyholder fund, corporate fund and risk policy fund, the ratio of the number 8 to the number 28; or

-(cc) where the person is an insurer in respect of its individual policyholder fund, the ratio of the number 15 to the number 30; and
+- (cc) where the person is an insurer in respect of its individual policyholder fund, the ratio of the number 10 to the number 30; and - (iii) "C" represents the aggregate of any foreign dividends received by or accrued to the person during a year of assessment that is not exempt from normal tax in terms of subsection (2). - (4) Subsections (2)(a) and (2)(b) do not apply in respect of any foreign dividend received by or accrued to any person- - (a) if- - (i) (aa) any amount of that foreign dividend is determined directly or indirectly with reference to; or - (bb) that foreign dividend arises directly or indirectly from, any amount paid or payable by any person to any other person; and

-- (iii) "C" represents the aggregate of any foreign dividends received by or accrued to the person during a year of assessment that is not exempt from normal tax in terms of subsection (2). - (4) Subsections (2)(a) and (2)(b) do not apply in respect of any foreign dividend received by or accrued to any person- - (a) if- - (i) (aa) any amount of that foreign dividend is determined directly or indirectly with reference to: or - (bb) that foreign dividend arises directly or indirectly from, any amount paid or payable by any person to any other person; and - (ii) the amount so paid or payable is deductible from the income of the person by whom it is paid or payable and- - (aa) is not subject to normal tax in the hands of the other person contemplated in subparagraph (i); and - (bb) where that other person contemplated in subparagraph (i) is a controlled foreign company, is not taken into account in determining the net income, contemplated in section 9D(2A), of that controlled foreign company, unless the amount so paid or payable is paid or payable as consideration for the purchase of trading stock by the person by whom the amount is paid or payable; or
+- (ii) the amount so paid or payable is deductible from the income of the person by whom it is paid or payable and- - (aa) is not subject to normal tax in the hands of the other person contemplated in subparagraph (i); and - (bb) where that other person contemplated in subparagraph (i) is a controlled foreign company, is not taken into account in determining the net income, contemplated in section 9D(2A), of that controlled foreign company, unless the amount so paid or payable is paid or payable as consideration for the purchase of trading stock by the person by whom the amount is paid or payable; or

-- (b) from any portfolio contemplated in paragraph (e)(ii) of the definition of "company" in section 1. - (5) The exemptions from tax provided by subsection (2) do not extend to any payments out of any foreign dividend received by or accrued to any person. - (6) Subsections (2) and (3) do not apply to any foreign dividend received by or accrued to a person in respect of services rendered or to be rendered or in respect of or by virtue of employment or the holding of any office, other than a foreign dividend received or accrued in respect of a restricted equity instrument as defined in section 8C held by that person or in respect of a share held by that person.
+- (b) from any portfolio contemplated in paragraph (e)(ii) of the definition of "company" in section 1. - (5) The exemptions from tax provided by subsections (2) and (3) do not apply in respect of any portion of an annuity or extend to any payments out of any foreign dividend received by or accrued to any person. - (6) Subsections (2) and (3) do not apply to any foreign dividend received by or accrued to a person in respect of- - (a) services rendered or to be rendered or in respect of or by virtue of employment or the holding of any office, other than a foreign dividend in respect of a share held by that person; or - (b) a restricted equity instrument as defined in section 8C that was acquired in the circumstances contemplated in that section if that foreign dividend is derived directly or indirectly from, or constitutes- - (i) an amount- - (aa) transferred or applied by a company as consideration for the acquisition or redemption of any share in that company; or - (bb) received or accrued in anticipation or in the course of the winding up, liquidation, deregistration or final termination of a company; or - (ii) an equity instrument that does not qualify, at the time of the receipt or accrual of that foreign dividend, as a restricted equity instrument as defined in section 8C.